Euro seen hamstrung ahead of ECB meeting, Aussie eyes GDP

 Figures on Tuesday showed new orders for U.S.-made factory goods rose for a third straight month in April and automakers reported robust vehicle sales in May, boosting the second quarter outlook.

 Benchmark U.S. yields rose to three-week highs, extending a reversal from 11-month lows plumbed last week.
-That in turn helped the dollar reach a one-month high against the yen at 102.56.
+That in turn helped the dollar reach a one-month high against the yen at 102.56 JPY=.

 The greenback, however, underperformed its Australian counterpart as Aussie bears stayed on the sidelines ahead of local data that could show the economy grew at its fastest clip in two years in the first quarter.